Part V, first instalment:

 - Suffering has an end – the extinction of craving

-- The extinction of craving can be accomplished by restructuring one’s view, thinking, speech, actions, way of supporting oneself, effort, mindfulness, and concentration.
+- The extinction of craving can be accomplished by restructuring 8 categories of endeavour: one’s view, thinking, speech, actions, way of supporting oneself, effort, mindfulness, and concentration.

 All of the rest of the teaching, all four-and-a-half decades of it, can be seen as either more sophisticated explanations of this process, or in the most part, explorations of various ways to go about working on those eight categories in the fourth Truth, which are called the “Eightfold Path”.
 But essentially, there it all is, on day one – Buddha gave the goods away, there is no “unlock secret level” that you get to later.